devgeniem/wp-geniem-roles/README.md

 # Geniem Roles
 Wrapper classes for WordPress role creation and editing.

+## Installation
+Move file geniem-roles.php to WordPress mu-plugins folder.
+Create file to your theme where you call wrapper class functions.
+See the examples from below.

 ## Examples

 ### Create a new role with capabilities